 This study evaluated transportation issues and recommended solutions to improve traffic flow and complement community goals and plans, with respect to the environment.
 A solution for the I-74 corridor was achieved by working collectively and communicating with concerned parties.
 The Iowa Department of Transportation, Illinois Department of Transportation and the Federal Highway Administration worked closely with a committee composed of transportation and community officials throughout the development of the project.
 In addition, the Bi-State Regional Commission, the Metropolitan Planning Organization for the Quad Cities area, adopted the project as their top transportation priority and included it in its long-range transportation plan.
 Communication with all interested parties was maintained through a series of public hearings to present the findings in the Draft Environmental Impact Statement and Final Environmental Impact Statement.
 The Record of Decision which gave the project federal approval to proceed, was signed in 2009.

 The I-74 Mississippi River Bridge project is part of a regional strategy for improving access across the Mississippi River in the Quad Cities.
-It includes the replacement of the I-74 bridge over the Mississippi River as well as interchange ramp reconfigurations and local roadway improvements.
-Construction began in July 2017 and is anticipated to take place over 3 1/2 years.
+It includes the replacement of the I-74 twin bridges over the Mississippi River, interchange ramp reconfigurations, and interstate and local roadway improvements.
+Construction began in July 2017 and is anticipated to be completed in 2021.
 The new bridge will be more than twice as wide as the existing bridge, providing four lanes in each direction and two full size shoulders on the Iowa-bound bridge and Illinois-bound bridge.
 A multi-use path on the bridge will connect to paths in Bettendorf and Moline.
 Between Middle Road in Bettendorf and Avenue of the Cities in Moline, I-74 will be expanded to three lanes in each direction with additional lanes at select locations.